 What Are the Benefits and Risks of Chiropractic Care?

 Spinal manipulation and chiropractic care are generally considered safe, effective treatments for acute low back pain, the type of sudden injury that results from moving furniture or getting tackled.
 Acute back pain, which is more common than chronic pain, lasts no more than six weeks and typically gets better on its own.

 Research has also shown chiropractic care to be helpful in treating neck pain and headaches.
 In addition, osteoarthritis and fibromyalgia may respond to the moderate pressure used both by chiropractors and practitioners of deep tissue massage.

 Studies have not confirmed the effectiveness of prolotherapy or sclerotherapy for pain relief, used by some chiropractors, osteopaths, and medical doctors, to treat chronic back pain, the type of pain that may come on suddenly or gradually and lasts more than three months.
 The therapy involves injections such as sugar water or anesthetic in hopes of strengthening the ligaments in the back.

 People who have osteoporosis, spinal cord compression, or inflammatory arthritis, or who take blood-thinning medications should not undergo spinal manipulation.
 In addition, patients with a history of cancer should first obtain clearance from their medical doctor before undergoing spinal manipulation.

 All treatment is based on an accurate diagnosis of your back pain.
 The chiropractor should be well informed regarding your medical history, including ongoing medical conditions, current medications, traumatic/surgical history, and lifestyle factors.
-Although rare, there have been cases in which treatment worsened a herniated or slipped disc, or neck manipulation resulted in stroke or spinal cord injury.
-To be safe, always inform your primary health care provider whenever you use chiropractic or other pain relief alternatives.
+Although rare, there have been cases in which treatment worsened a herniated or slipped disc, or neck manipulation resulted in a spinal cord injury.
+To be safe, always check with your medical doctor to make sure your condition will benefit from chiropractic or other pain relief alternatives.